Wermutton/lsstream/README.md

 ## 💡 Features

 - **Batch File Generation**: Generates multiple .txt files in a snap.
 Just input your media titles and links, and `lsstream` will use the correct template to create your files.
-- **Embed Code Testing**: Say goodbye to waiting!
-Test the embed code almost instantaneously and make sure everything works perfectly.
-Codes are copied to your clipboards and
+- **Embed Code Testing**: Test the embed code almost instantaneously to make sure everything works perfectly.
+Codes are copied to your clipboards, so just paste them on SILC's testing page (if they still have one) and the media should be playable.

 ## 📝 License